• Skip to primary navigation

 This dish is also great stored in the freezer.
 Once cooled, move the chili to a freezer bag and lay out flat in your freezer.
 Store for up to 3 months.
 Thaw overnight in the refrigerator and reheat before serving.

-• A bowl of Brunswick stew sitting on a metal tray.
+• A bowl of beef stew sitting on a marble counter.

 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.